NiMH Battery Charger Circuit – Features, Charging, and Working

 Negative Delta Voltage Detection (NDV)

 The NDV method detects a charge voltage drop that appears once the cell gets a full charge.
-However, you must include a noise filtering circuit in your charger to detect the tiny voltage drops in NiMH batteries.
+However, you must include a noise-filtering circuit in your charger to detect the tiny voltage drops in NiMH batteries.

-Consequently, many modern NiMH chargers employ the three methods listed above to detect the end of charge.
+Consequently, many modern NiMH chargers employ the three methods listed above to detect the end of the charge.
 These types of battery chargers use NDV and temperature rise detection.
 They also use a timer in case they bypass the former two methods.

 Conclusion